joelramirezjunior/wordle/README.md

 ## Licensing & Release

 This repository is provided for educational use.
 It is open-source and may be reused or modified.
 The official solution is withheld until the conclusion of the ESAP program in August.

+## Things Left To Do

+Web-App interface so that it isn't limited to the terminal.
+Perhaps, supporting hosting various student's wordle solvers as APIs so that they can compete against each other and directly compare statistics.
+Just some thoughts here.